Abortion in Algeria: Abortion and rape

-In 1998, there was an uproar about abortion in Algeria's laws because of women being raped by Islamic rebels.
+In 1998, there was an uproar about abortion in Algeria's laws because of women being raped by terrorists.
 There were obvious ground rules, but women wanted a change.
 Women wanted to have the right to get an abortion if they had been raped.
-While the decisions were being made for four long years, 1,600 young women had been abducted by roving bands of the Armed Islamic Group.

-The ground of rape was no included in the three grounds for the new law on abortion.
-A journalist made the point that the three group points and the ground point of rape used to be included when Algeria was fighting for independence but is not anymore.
-This is implying that the country has gone backwards since then in terms of abortion.

 International Campaign for Women's Right to Safe Abortion

 This is a campaign that supports women's rights and protections so they can live in a safe environment.
 On the website they talk about many problems that are going on all over the world that involve women.
 One of the important topics they talk about on this website and campaign is abortion in Algeria.
 This campaign works with many people and protest with the women to get women the support they need with abortion.
 The campaign keeps people up to date and gives money to make a difference in theses women's lives.